 I would take him outside before I left for work and he would both poop and pee.

-Naturally, I thought he had to pee and just couldn’t hold it anymore.
 Or he didn’t know he was supposed to – a result of incomplete potty training.

-So I committed to increase my efforts.
+So I committed to increasing my potty training efforts.

 My efforts to potty train my Dachshund weren’t working so I started to look for other possible reasons he was peeing on the rug.